-Details of the funded status of each plan within the System are included in the Schedules of Funding Progress.
+Details of the funded status of each plan within the System are included in the Schedules of Funding Progress on page 40.

 All employers participating in the System's plans contributed 100% of their annual required contribution during fiscal 2012.